-The School will accept applications for any other Apprenticeship or Traineeship that is currently available and will endeavour to find work place and training opportunities.
+The school will accept applications for any other Apprenticeship or Traineeship that is currently available and will endeavour to find work place and training opportunities.
 If students have a particular area other than the above this would certainly be considered.

-It is important that students are very sure about their goals and career plans before signing up, and that they stay committed to completing their senior schooling, as well as completing all training and workplace requirements.

-For further information for parents and students, application forms and brochures etc. contact the VET Co-ordinator in the Connections Office.
+It is important that students are very sure about their goals and career plans before signing up.
+They must be committed to completing their senior schooling, as well as completing all training and workplace requirements.
+For further information for parents and students, application forms and brochures, contact the VET Co-ordinator in the Connections Office.